juicedata/juicefs-csi-driver/examples/static-provisioning-mount-options/README.md

 The command line options and fuse options of above example can be provided by `mountOptions`.

-Patch the persistent volume spec with `csi/volumeAttributes/mountOptions`.
+Patch the PersistentVolume spec with `csi/volumeAttributes/mountOptions`.

 ```yaml
 apiVersion: v1